-After five months out, Mayweather traveled to Russia for the 100th Anniversary Tournament.
+After a five-month hiatus, Mayweather traveled to Russia for the 100th Anniversary Tournament.
 By then, he’d acclimatized at the featherweight limit.

 Expected to go far again, Mayweather faced shock at the preliminary stage for a second time.
 Suffering two defeats in a row had become a pattern Mayweather never wanted on his record.

 Uzlyan had already had five professional outings when he humbled Floyd in 1995.
-However, the unheralded Greek Uzlyan did eventually re-enter the paid ranks in 2002.
+However, the unheralded Greek Uzlyan eventually re-entered the paid ranks in 2002.